2012 Columbus Crew season

-The 2012 Columbus Crew season is the club's nineteenth year of existence, as well as their seventeenth season in Major League Soccer, and their seventeenth consecutive season in the top-flight of American soccer.
+The 2012 Columbus Crew season was the club's 17th season of existence and their 17th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
+The first match of the season was on March 10 against Colorado Rapids.
+It was the fourth season under head coach Robert Warzycha.

-Columbus opened its 2012 campaign against the Colorado Rapids at Dick's Sporting Goods Park on March 10, 2012.

 Background

 Review

 The Crew missed the playoffs in 2012 for the first time since 2007, marking a further step backwards from the height of 2008.
 The roster moves which took place leading into the season were ultimately unsuccessful, with both high-profile signings - Milovan Mirosevic and Olman Vargas - playing only a single season for the club.

 The lackluster performance of Vargas and Mirosevic led the team to a series of midseason signings, which nearly salvaged the season.
 Costa Rican forward Jairo Arrieta joined the team in June, while Argentine midfielder Federico Higuain signed a Designated Player contract a month later.
 The tandem revitalized the Crew's offense, leading to a 4-game winning streak and thoughts of post-season glory.
 After this initial honeymoon, however, the team's performance declined; the team just missed out on a playoff berth.

 After the season, coach Robert Warzycha began yet another rebuilding effort, jettisoning several veteran players including William Hesmer, Sebastian Miranda and Emilio Renteria.

 The year's most significant event, however, had nothing to do with on-field performance.
 Rookie midfielder Kirk Urso collapsed and died on August 5 from a genetic heart defect (arrhythmogenic right ventricular cardiomyopathy), providing an emotional rallying cry for the remainder of the season and beyond.